appsinacup/godot-rapier-physics-docs/docs/documentation/ghost_collisions.md

 # Ghost Collisions

-Ghost Collisions are collisions that stop objects from moving when intersecting with a static object made out of multiple pieces of geometry (tilesets, polygon).
+Ghost Collisions are collisions that stop objects from moving when intersecting with a static object made out of multiple pieces of geometry (tile sets, polygon).

 ![ghost collisions](/img/ghost_collisions.gif)